jkmaxwell/theranos/README.md

 - Reader mockups
 - Wireframes

-## What's not included?
-The reader industrial design contract from Yves Behar/Fuseproject because I don't want to drag them into this.
-But it's cool to see again.

 ## Not Yet Frequently Asked Questions But I'm Sure Some Reply Guy Will Make Me Wish I Did This So Here You go

 ### Something something you hung on to confidential data!
 U thief!